YSHebron/scl-bioinfo/README.md

 ## Usage

 For `code/PC2P` and other algos pending to be implemented here, the pipeline steps are described below.
 Note that preprocessing (e.g. filtering), clustering, postprocessing (e.g. ensembling), and evaluation steps are still separate.
-And take note of the required file name formats.
+Please take note of the required file name formats.

 * Prepare the datasets using `filter_then_score.py` and other included pre-processing programs.
 * In particular for `filter_then_score.py`, it performs perprotein and perpair, and/or direct filtering on the selected dataset.
 Selected dataset has no required filename. `filter_then_score.py` has parameters `ppinname`, `gldstdname`, .
 We currently only have two `gldstdname` for Yeast, `CYC` and `SGD`.
 Use `Corum` for human.
 The outputfile will have the following format: `<ppinname>_<gldstdname>_<filtering>_weighted.txt`.
 File name may differ based on other PPIN denoising or manipulation step.
 Each line here has the format `p1 p2 score`.
 A tab-delimited format (`.tsv`) are also available particularly for use by FINCH-Clustering.